 The ankle collar - one of the tallest of the hiking boots we tested - is surprisingly comfortable, and feels great snugged tight around the lower shin.
 It provides amazing ankle stability without the stiff feeling of traditional hiking boot designs.

 This model's lacing system is perhaps the best we tested.
 Four lower eyelets allow you to custom fit the forefoot of the lower boot, which is very flexible.
 Folks with both a wide forefoot and a narrow forefoot praise the fit of the Quest's toe box.
 The middle eyelet has the best positive lock we tested, and its large radius makes it easy to use.
 Two upper eyelets complete the lacing system.
 The design of these upper eyelets is top notch; they capture the laces in such a way that having them pop loose is out of the question, but the laces can still slide freely as your ankle flexes.
-Only the Arc'teryx Bora2 Mid has a similar lacing system, though we liked the Quest's a tad better.
+Only the Asolo Power Matic 200 GV has a similar lacing system, though we liked the Quest's a tad better.

 This product was the most breathable of the midweight hikers.
 Its upper incorporates nylon mesh panels, which allow the GORE-TEX liner to breathe.
 Furthermore, the Ortholite insert is perforated up front, allowing air to circulate under the foot and through the toe box.
 Salomon footwear has a well-earned reputation for offering excellent water resistance while remaining breathable, and this model lives up to the expectations set by its trail runner cousins.

 The 4D Advanced Chassis and a wide 4.5-inch forefoot provide the base that propelled this model to the top score for stability.
 Combine this foundation with the tallest ankle collar of the boots we measured at 6.5 inches, and it's no surprise that this boot earned the highest score for all-around stability.
 While wearing this hiker, we felt confident jumping around in the talus and moving fast over muddy trails full of roots.
 Moreover, the combination of materials Salomon uses for the ankle collar are comfortable but firm, and do not bite into the ankle as we found with the Adidas model.